Bottles stopped from being dumped in Landfills

 The sand thus produced is used in construction activity, as lining in furnaces, for roads and other applications.
 Since the sand will be of the colour of the bottle, there is an opportunity to cater to an aesthetic requirement also.
 When used in high-end applications, the sand replaces high value raw materials.

-Udit Singhal, a 17 year old, is a student of Year 13 (the final year of the IB Diploma Program) at The British School, New Delhi.
+Udit Singhal, an 18 year old, is a student of Year 13 (the final year of the IB Diploma Program) at The British School, New Delhi.

 He has lived in Delhi, since he was born, and is concerned about sustainable development and protecting the planet.
 At this time, he aspires to be an entrepreneur.

 He unwinds on the golf course and loves to create artworks in whatever spare time he can find.